-The Company's business strategy is to maximize risk-adjusted returns through the responsible development of liquids-rich resource plays in the Western Canadian Sedimentary Basin.
-Paramount's immediate growth plans are primarily focused on liquids-rich Montney developments at both its Karr and Wapiti properties in the Grand Prairie Region.
-Paramount continues to actively evaluate, de-risk and optimize full field development plans for several other core assets that will compete for capital in the medium term, including Kaybob Smoky Duvernay, Kaybob North Duvernay, Ante Creek Montney oil and Willesden Green Duvernay.
+Paramount's immediate growth plans are primarily focused on its liquids-rich natural gas Montney developments at Karr and Wapiti in the Grande Prairie Region.
+Paramount continues to actively evaluate, de-risk and optimize full field development plans for several other properties that will compete for capital in the medium term, including the Kaybob North and Ante Creek Montney oil developments and the Kaybob North, Kaybob South, Kaybob Smoky and Willesden Green Duvernay properties.